SteveBeeblebrox/SHML/README.md

   * Formatting sequence: `/<mark><base letter>/`
   * Resulting HTML Tag: N/A
   * Example: `/~n/`
-  * Notes: SHML tries to convert any recognized pattern into an equivalent HTML entity even if it is not actually a valid combination.
+  * Notes: Invalid combinations are ignored.
 See the below table for a list of possible marks.
 Case is respected when converting characters and mark type is case sensitive.
 In addition to the standard format for letters, `/!/` and `/?/` can also be used to create upside down exclamation and question marks respectively.

   <br>